Canadian artist-run centres: Focus

 Each artist-run centre has a unique program, but most present contemporary art by Canadian and international artists, often in combination with critical writing and other public events such as lectures, performances, screenings, etc. The centres have tended to focus on emerging artists and artists working outside the commercial gallery system.
-Some centres have been developed to support creative production, particularly in the areas of video, new media, photography and printmaking.

 Support

 Funding

 The primary source of funding for artist-run centres is the Canada Council which has a specific program of two-year operating support for artist-run centres.
 Most centres also receive funding from the Provincial governments, most of which have an arts council to financially assist individual artists and arts organizations.
 Centres may also receive funding from their local municipal or city governments.
-Centres sometimes will secure funding for specific projects from corporations that manage lottery earnings or public and private foundations.
-Centres have tended not to pursue individual sponsors or patrons, neither corporations nor individuals, in part because they are in a critical relationship with the traditional and established art system of museums which have the resources to pursue that type of support.

 Support for artists

 Artist-run centres create opportunities for artists to present their work.
 Centres typically accept submissions openly and make selections by a peer jury process although some centres also use curators to select projects.
-Artist-run centres provide an alternative venue to the established art gallery system and also help the artist to install the work and will often facilitate the creation of a critical text published in conjunction with the exhibition.
-Centres will also promote the exhibition or presentation of new and experimental art works.

 Canadian artist-run centres are committed to the principle of paying artists for the exhibition or presentation of their work.
 Indeed, centres are required to do so if they receive funding from the Canada Council.
 A recommended minimum fee schedule for payment is provided by Canadian Artists Representation (CARFAC), a non-profit artists' advocacy group founded in 1968 that serves as the national voice of Canada's professional visual artists.
-CAR first suggested fee schedules to Canadian galleries in 1968; by 1971 they came more widely into use as a result of a threatened boycott of galleries by CAR members, and in 1988 the payment of an Exhibition Right for the public exhibition of artistic production became part of Canadian federal copyright law with an amendment to the Canadian Copyright Act (R.S., 1985, c.
+CAR first suggested fee schedules to Canadian galleries in 1968; by 1971 they came more widely into use as a result of a threatened boycott of galleries by CAR members.
+In 1988 the payment of an Exhibition Right for the public exhibition of artistic production became part of Canadian federal copyright law with an amendment to the Canadian Copyright Act (R.S., 1985, c.
 C-42) recognizing artists as the primary producers of culture and giving artists legal entitlement to exhibition and other fees.